evereverland/2022/journal/2022-08-12-standing-on-the-shoulders-of-giants.md

 ## Variations on the theme

-Another way of looking at this, might take on Picasso thought:
+Another way of looking at this, might take on Picasso's thought:

 "Poor artists copy.
 Great artists steal."